 The Board of Directors permits members who would be otherwise unable to physically attend a board meeting to attend the meeting remotely.
-Except where prohibited by this policy, a board member who attends remotely shall have the same rights and privileges as if the board member was physically present.
-A board member who will be unable to physically attend a board meeting is responsible for notifying the superintendent at least one (1) hour prior to the scheduled meeting time that the member will be unable to physically attend remotely.
+Except where prohibited by this policy, a board member who attends remotely shall have the same rights and privileges as if the board member were physically present.
+A board member who will be unable to physically attend a board meeting is responsible for notifying the superintendent at least one (1) hour prior to the schedule meeting time that the member will be unable to physically attend the meeting and intends to attend remotely.